enkidevs/curriculum/java/fundamentals/memory/distinction-between-stack-and-heap-memory.md

 ## Practice

-Stack memory is used to store ??? and ???.
+Stack memory is used to store ???, ???, and ???.

 Heap memory is used to store ???.

 - local variables
 - method calls
+- references to objects stored in heap memory
 - objects
 - global variables